- Home

 Creating a sleep routine.
 Going to bed and waking up at the same time every day can reinforce the circadian rhythm (your body’s sleep-wake cycle).
 You might also find it useful to keep a sleep diary to better understand what triggers might support and disturb your sleep.

 - Reducing screen time.
-It can be easy to get into the habit of sitting in bed on our mobile phones, tablets, or laptops – but these devices emit blue light, which can make us feel more alert.
+It can be easy to get into the habit of sitting in bed on our phones, tablets, or laptops – but these devices emit blue light, which can make us feel more alert.
 Try to put electronic devices away at least 30 minutes before bed to allow your body to wind down.
 You could read a book or try some meditation instead.

 For more guidance, have a read of our article: The link between menopause and sleep – plus 7 tips to get better rest.